Question

 Let the speed of the boat in still water be B km/h and the speed of the stream be S km/h.
 From the given data: Downstream speed = B + S = 80 km / 4 hours = 20 km/h.
 Upstream speed = B - S = 80 km / 8 hours = 10 km/h.
 Solving these two equations: B + S = 20 and B - S = 10.
 Adding the two, 2B = 30 → B = 15 km/h.
 Substituting B = 15 into B + S = 20: S = 5 km/h.
 Now, the new speed of the boat in still water is 1.5 * 15 = 22.5 km/h.
 The new downstream speed = 22.5 + 5 = 27.5 km/h.
 Time to travel 120 km downstream = 120 / 27.5 ≈ 4.36 hours.

-- Which of the following is not classified as a tower?
+Which of the following map is also known as chorographical map?